ctoneal/tvc/README.md

 * Viewable diffs and statuses.
 * Make this into some sort of distributable form so I can stop typing "ruby <path to tvc.rb> blah blah blah" (but let's be honest, Ruby is kind of crap for this)
 * Unit tests.
 Probably should have started with those, but oh well.
+* The ability to work with external repositories (push, pull, users, blah blah blah)